 There is some bussing available through the CTE/EFA/EMC bus hub for participating school districts.
-Students should talk further with the E/MC Coordinator and their High School Counselor about the availability and timing of this option.
+Students should talk further with the EMC Coordinator, EMC Career Coach and/or their High School Counselor about the availability and timing of this option.